k-frederic/Fred-MS-Projet1/README.md

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

-## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

-- __Code origins__

-- __Media Origins__

-- __Wireframes__

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text on the blog section was taken from [thegospelcoalition.org](https://www.thegospelcoalition.org/essay/biblical-theology/)
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- The fonts for texts charaters are from [googel fonts](https://fonts.google.com/), both chosen ones are: "GFS Didot" and "Fredericka the Great"
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer and conference section were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
-- The images used for the gallery page were taken from this other open source site
+- The Pictures used as background images on all sections of the website were taken from [freepik.com](https://www.freepik.com/free-photos-vectors/bright-purple/3)

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!